-Your friends might be annoyed by your constant venting, but that’s what friends are for!
+Your friends might be annoyed by your constant venting about hating your job, but that’s what friends are for!
 So vent it out every chance you get, but while you do that, don’t forget to evaluate the content of your venting.
 And when a friend offers advice, don’t follow up with ‘no.. but.’
 Instead, try and hear what they have to say and think about whether their advice can work in your favor.

 If that doesn’t help, break down in the shower without any shame or guilt.
-Cry it out and let the toxicity out.
+Cry it out and let the toxicity out to stop hating your job.
 Once the negativity is released, you can look at your problems with a clearer mind, and thus find more effective solutions.

 3. Reach out to colleagues and make friends at the job

 Even though nothing else might be working out at the job, there are always people you can relate to.
-So don’t be stuck to your screen when dealing with a job you hate.
+So don’t be stuck to your screen texting people ‘I hate my job so much.’
 Try to find the ones who seem chill enough to share a couple of beers with.

 At the end of the day, what you make of your time right now matters the most.
-So instead of constantly dreaming of better things to come, reach out to people and find your office tribe!
+So instead of constantly hating your job and dreaming of better things to come, reach out to people and find your office tribe!